anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~
 {: #fig-cddl title='CDDL representation of a JPY message' align="left"}

-The use of this CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Content fields.
-The Header state data itself (up to 32 bytes) also adds an overhead on each UDP message exchanged between Join Proxy and Registrar.
-Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that
-the maximum payload length used minus the maximum overhead size (38 bytes) stays below the MTU size of the network.
-cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length
-and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.

 The `jpy_header` state data is to be reflected (unmodified) by the Registrar when sending return JPY messages to the Join Proxy.
 The header's internal representation is not standardized: it can be constructed by the Join Proxy in whatever way.
-It is to be used by the Join Proxy to record state for the included jpy_content field, which includes the
+It is to be used by the Join Proxy to record state for the included `jpy_content` field, which includes the
 information which Pledge the data in jpy_content came from.

-The Join Proxy SHOULD encrypt the state data prior to wrapping it in a CBOR byte string in jpy_header.
-It SHOULD be encrypted with a symmetric key known only to the Join Proxy itself.
-This key need not persist on a long-term basis, and MAY be changed periodically.

 This state data stored in the JPY message is similar to the "state object" mechanism described in {{Section 7.1 of RFC9031}}.
 However, since the CoAP protocol layer (if any) is inside the DTLS layer, so end-to-end encrypted between the Pledge and the
 Registrar, it is not possible for the Join Proxy to act as a CoAP proxy per {{Section 5.7 of RFC7252}}.

+### JPY Message Port Usage

 For the JPY messages sent to the Registrar, the Join Proxy SHOULD use the same UDP source port and IP source address
 for the JPY messages sent on behalf of all Pledges.

 Although a Join Proxy MAY vary the UDP source port, doing so creates more local state.
 A Join Proxy with multiple CPUs (unlikely in a constrained system, but possible) could, for instance, use
 different UDP source port numbers to demultiplex connections across CPUs.

+### JPY Message Overhead and MTU Size

+The use of the JPY message CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Content fields.
+The Header state data itself (up to 32 bytes) also adds an overhead on each UDP message exchanged between Join Proxy and Registrar.
+Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that
+the maximum payload length used minus the maximum overhead size (38 bytes) stays below the MTU size of the network.
+cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length
+and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.

+### JPY Message Security

+The Join Proxy SHOULD encrypt the state data prior to wrapping it in a CBOR byte string in jpy_header.
+It SHOULD be encrypted with a symmetric key known only to the Join Proxy itself.
+This key need not persist on a long-term basis, and MAY be changed periodically.

 ### Example Format for JPY Header Data